Pitstop-uu/Pitstop/TASKS.md

 Task 4:

 The Driver Standings are very similar to the Constructor Standings.
-However, this page utilizes bar chart rather than a line chart. **Select the timeframe *2020-2024***.
-In the driver filter, **select *ALL* of the drivers**.
+However, this page utilizes bar chart rather than a line chart.
+Leave both filters untouched.
 - A) What two persons has won a driver championship in the selected interval?
 - B) Based on the trends, who do you think will win the Driver's Championship 2025?